bialowasdominik/bialowasdominik/README.md

 ### Hi there 👋
+💼 My name is Dominik Białowąs
+I am a full-stack developer focused on creating efficient and intuitive software that meets user needs.
 <!--
 **bialowasdominik/bialowasdominik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.